 Spina Bifida Program

-The Spina Bifida Program at The Children's Hospital of Philadelphia is a multidisciplinary program providing comprehensive evaluation and long-term management for infants, children and teens with spina bifida, spinal cord injuries and other spinal cord abnormalities.
+The Spina Bifida Program at Children's Hospital of Philadelphia provides comprehensive medical care and long-term follow-up for infants, children and teens with spina bifida.

 Why choose us